jxiw/BiGS/README.md

 ## Pretraining Without Attention(BiGS)
 ## Bidirectional Language Modeling with State Space Model<br>

 BiGS is the **first** model to achieve BERT-level transfer learning on the GLUE benchmark with subquadratic complexity in length (or without attention).
+It is also the first bidirectional state space model in NLP.

 ### Pytorch models port from JAX